qua-platform/qualibration-libs/progress_log.md

   - ✅ Follows Strategy pattern for flexible overlay rendering
   - ✅ Maintains backward compatibility with existing overlay methods

+**What this solves:**
+The current implementation has overlay rendering logic scattered across multiple methods in both engines:
+- PlotlyEngine has: `_add_overlays`, `_add_overlays_multi_qubit`, `_add_overlays_flux_spectroscopy`, `_add_overlays_power_rabi`
+- MatplotlibEngine has: `_add_overlays`, `_add_overlays_flux_spectroscopy_matplotlib`

+Each method contains similar logic for checking conditions, extracting positions, and rendering lines/markers.
+The abstraction provides a unified way to handle overlays, reducing duplication and making it easier to add new overlay types or experiment-specific overlays.

+**Note:** The abstraction was created but NOT integrated into the existing engines to maintain stability.
+Integration would be a separate task requiring careful testing.

 ### 6c.9 Create subplot manager
 - **Status:** ⏳ SKIPPED
 - **Reason:** GridManager already provides sufficient subplot management functionality